Nov., 2013 Note from Cliff Walk Commission: Until

-open from Memorial Ave. past The Breakers to Ruggles Ave.,
+from Memorial Blvd. past the Breakers to Ruggles Ave.
+(There is no exit at

 [see North Map]